 #18 Give Product Samples to Bloggers

 Amazon doesn’t allow you to give products to reviewers who are going to review on Amazon.
-Just don’t do it.
-It’s something that used to be allowed, but it’s changed now.
+It’s against the Amazon seller policy.
+It’s something that used to be allowed, but that’s changed.
 So, what can you do?
 You can send your product to bloggers that light to review products.

 More advanced however, is to find bloggers in your industry that don’t necessarily review products all the time, but that might be interested in taking a look at your product.
 Send them a free sample for them to look at and review on their blog and share with their audience.
 Choose from a variety of bloggers.
 The “A listers” might be too busy, but the B and C listers might be hungry for new content to write about.